ugrid-conventions/ugrid-conventions/README.md

 The attribute `topology_dimension` indicates the highest dimensionality of the geometric elements; for a 2-dimensional mesh this should be 2.
 The attribute `node_coordinates` points to the auxiliary coordinate variables representing the node locations (latitude, longitude, and optional elevation or other coordinates).
 These auxiliary coordinate variables will have length nNodes.
 The attribute `face_node_connectivity` points to an index variable identifying for every face the indices of its corner nodes.
 The corner nodes should be specified in anticlockwise direction as viewed from above (consistent with the CF-convention for `bounds` of p-sided cells.
 The connectivity array will be a matrix of size nFaces x MaxNumNodesPerFace; if a face has less corner nodes than MaxNumNodesPerFace then the last node indices shall be equal to `_FillValue` (which should obviously be larger than the number of nodes in the mesh).
 For the indexing one may use either 0- or 1-based indexing; the convention used should be specified using a `start_index` attribute to the index variable (i.e. Mesh2_face_nodes in the example below).
 Consistent with the CF-conventions [compression](http://cf-pcmdi.llnl.gov/documents/cf-conventions/1.4/cf-conventions.html#compression-by-gathering) option, the connectivity indices are 0-based by default.
 See [this section on zero or one-based indexing](#zero-or-one) for more details.

 In case you want to define variables on the edges of the 2D mesh topology you need to specify the `edge_node_connectivity` attribute to map edges to nodes.
 Although the face to node mapping implicitly also defines the location of the edges, it does not specify the global numbering of the edges.
 Again the indexing convention of `edge_node_connectivity` should be specified using the `start_index` attribute to the index variable (i.e. Mesh2_edge_nodes in the example below) and 0-based indexing is the default.
+Since it does not apply to edges globally, specifying the `boundary_node_connectivity` attribute described below does not (in and of itself) necessitate the need to specify the `edge_node_connectivity` attribute too.

 Optionally the topology may have the following attributes:
 * `face_edge_connectivity` pointing to an index variable identifying for every face the indices of its edges.
 The edges should be specified in anticlockwise direction as viewed from above.
 This connectivity array will be a matrix of size nFaces x MaxNumNodesPerFace.
 Again, if a face has less corners/edges than MaxNumNodesPerFace then the last edge indices shall be equal to `_FillValue`, and the indexing convention of `face_edge_connectivity` should be specified using the `start_index` attribute to the index variable (i.e. Mesh2_face_edges in the example below) and 0-based indexing is the default.
-* `face_face_connectivity` pointing to an index variable identifying pairs of faces that share an edge, i.e. are neighbors. _TODO: CHECK DEFINITION_ This connectivity array will thus be a matrix of size nFacePairs x 2.
-Again the indexing convention of `face_face_connectivity` should be specified using the `start_index` attribute to the index variable (i.e. Mesh2_face_links in the example below) and 0-based indexing is the default.
+* `face_face_connectivity` pointing to an index variable identifying all faces that share an edge with each face, i.e. are neighbors.
+This connectivity array will thus be a matrix of size nFaces x MaxNumNodesPerFace with a flag to note if the region "out of mesh" abuts an edge of a given face.
+Again, if a face has less corners/edges than MaxNumNodesPerFace then the last face (column) indices shall be equal to `_FillValue`, and the indexing convention of `face_face_connectivity` should be specified using the `start_index` attribute to the index variable (i.e. Mesh2_face_links in the example below) and 0-based indexing is the default.
+* `boundary_node_connectivity` pointing to an nBoundaryEdges X 2 index variable identifying for every edge of each boundary the two nodes that it connects.
+Again the indexing convention of `boundary_node_connectivity` should be specified using the `start_index` attribute to the index variable (i.e. Mesh2_boundary_nodes) and 0-based indexing is the default.
+Although constructed of edges, boundaries represent a different quantity than general edge data and thus the `boundary_node_connectivity` attribute may be specified independent of `edge_node_connectivity`.
+Information about the nature of each boundary edge (e.g. open/closed, land/water, grouping, etc.) may optionally be stored in ancillary boundary-type variables of size nBoundaryEdges X 1.
 * `face_coordinates` and/or `edge_coordinates` pointing to the auxiliary coordinate variables associated with the characteristic location of the faces and edges.
 These auxiliary coordinate variables will have length nFaces and nEdges respectively, and may have in turn a `bounds` attribute that specifies the bounding coordinates of the face or edge (thereby duplicating the data in the `node_coordinates` variables).

 _The use of `_FillValue` to indicate faces with less nodes than MaxNumNodesPerFace extends to the coordinate bounds variables; this is an extension of the current convention._